-Part 2 of ESSEC Business School’s Arthur Gautier and Kevin André that focuses on how reward-based crowdfunding platforms are shaking-up the self-Interest vs. altruism question.
+Part 2 of ESSEC Business School’s Prof. Arthur Gautier feature that focuses on how reward-based crowdfunding platforms are shaking-up the self-Interest vs. altruism question.

 Crowdfunding to forge relationships